This is the ultimate guide to finding the perfect new table for your home.

 We love watching Joanna Gaines design custom furniture pieces with her local craftsman, but the Fixer Uppers star isn’t the only one who can do that–you can find a custom furniture maker, too!
 One of the best ways to do this is to start with family and friends.
 A simple Facebook post can often help you find a friend of a friend who specializes in creating exactly what you’re looking for.

 The internet is also a great tool, especially if the potential craftsman has a website that shares reviews.
-Make sure however you’re working with can provide very clear plans before you move forward.
+Make sure who you’re working with can provide very clear plans before you move forward.
 You also want very clear expectations about when the project will be completed (and how much it will cost) in writing.

 34. Big Box Self-Assembled